jackcary/pandemicpregnancy.com/content/_index.md

 Possibly.

-Some healthcare facilities have recommended that mothers who have tested positive for COVID-19 be separated from their newborns to avoid transmitting the disease.
+SSome healthcare organizations have recommended that pregnant people who have tested positive for COVID-19 be separated from their newborns to avoid transmitting the disease.

 <p class="m-3"></p>